BU-IE-582/fall20-toygaremre/index.md

 ##[Here](files/HW3_rmd.html) include my R code document for Homework 3 in html type, you can take a look at the HW3 html file for relevant tasks.

+####[Here](files/HW4new_rmd-2.html) include my R code document for Homework 4 in html type, you can take a look at the HW4new html file for relevant tasks.